 Surprisingly, commercial publishers have the same problems with their content that the rest of us do.
 For starters, their content is too expensive and its licensing precludes remixing.
 These two problems look a little different from their perspective – but they are absolutely the same problems.
 And a switch to OER would help publishers solve both of them.

 1. Commercial publishers’ content is too expensive – for them.
 The harsh business reality for publishers is that they are competing in a world increasingly filled with OER.
-While there is still a lot of work to do in filling out the long tail of course content (i.e., lots of OER is still missing for lower enrolling, niche courses), there is great OER available for many of the high enrolling courses that have historically provided publishers with the majority of their revenue.
+While there is still a lot of work to do in filling out the long tail of course content (i.e., OER is still missing for the majority of college courses), there is great OER available for many of the high enrolling courses that have historically provided publishers with the majority of their revenue.
 The competition from free PDFs of OER and low cost OER-based courseware is dragging down the price publishers can charge for their materials.
 And while publishers’ prices have been falling for a few years now, their costs to provide materials have not.

 OER and TCM (traditionally copyrighted materials) are alike in that they both have an upfront cost to create.
 However, they differ dramatically in what comes next.
 The core TCM used by publishers – the words written by that big name author whose name adorns the cover – are encumbered with author royalties.
 For every copy of a book that is sold, for every digital copy that is accessed as part of a subscription service, for every use in any format or modality that may exist now or be invented in the future, the publisher owes money to the author.
 These royalty payments (and the expensive and convoluted systems for tracking when they need to be paid) are like anchors dragging behind publishers’ business models.
 Royalty-bearing TCM cannot compete economically with non-royalty-bearing OER over the long term.
 Those royalty payments have to be removed from publishers’ financial models eventually.
 A switch to OER makes that happen.
 Using OER instead of TCM is in publishers’ best interests.